Danes and Canadians on their Architectural Talent

 From the standpoint of nurturing design talent and a culture of innovation, Canada’s procurement process for public projects is deeply flawed.
 The reliance upon conservative selection criteria, particularly “relevant experience” has convinced whole generations of Canada’s would-be designers that the design-based service industry is a mug’s game.
 If Canada lags many other countries in the developed world in the innovation of new materials, techniques, and designs, then it is not hard to see why.

 What little opportunity that exists has been primarily due to the initiatives of progressive individuals in Canada’s private development industry.
-Developers have learned to strike a balance between assuring a secure method to get things done; but at the same time taking some risk.
+Developers have learned to strike a balance between assuring a secure method to get things done; but at the same time, taking some risk.
 In Toronto, many developers have done a tremendous job in nurturing local talent and built some of the country’s most innovative buildings.
 But their patronage is not enough to put Canadian designers on the world stage.
 This is only possible through the commissioning of high profile projects.

 As the Danish example illustrates, there is much to be gained from considering the use of public funds beyond the successful completion of any one singular project.
-Instead, public funds ought to also nurture local talent and by extension a whole design culture/ Public funds should take a risk and have as a goal assisting the formation of cultures of innovation.
-It’s good for the country; as Denmark demonstrates through its thriving design exports, public funds can be used to promote future return.
+Instead, public funds ought to also nurture local talent and by extension a whole design culture.
+Public funds should take a risk and have as a goal assisting the formation of cultures of innovation.
+It’s good for the country, and as Denmark demonstrates through its thriving design exports, public funds can be used to promote future return.

 Babak Eslahjou B.ARCH., OAA, MRAIC